upc-is-si729/learning-center-platform-2401/README.md

 - Domain-Driven Design

 ## Bounded Contexts
-This version of ACME Learning Center Platform is divided into two bounded contexts: Profiles, and Learning.
+This version of Learning Center Platform is divided into two bounded contexts: Profiles, and Learning.

 ### Profiles Context